rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \end{array}
 $$

-- *motivation*: helper function for build.
+\motivdef it is a helper function for build.

 \begin{definition}[New Entries]
 Create new entries for an abstract circuit relation from the current state's UUID and a gate.